 - Regular support & mentorship from our professional board

 - Opportunity to create a mentorship relationship.

-- Trip to New York City (Senior Year) visiting Wall street, AOF academy school in Queens, NYC
+- A financial education trip to New York City (Senior Year) visiting Wall street, AOF academy school in Queens, NYC

 Academy of Finance Courses